Dheeraj3859/Quiz-Portal-system/README.md

 # Quiz-Portal-system
-This is a quiz portal system implemented in python
+This is a quiz portal system implemented in python and sqlite3 as the database